States Assembly: Non-elected members

 The clerk of the Assembly is known as the Greffier of the States.

 The Viscount is the executive officer of the States (but is no longer a member of the Assembly).

+Executive functions

+Since the creation of ministerial government in 2005, the States Assembly does not have executive powers.
 Under the States of Jersey Law 2005, a Council of Ministers is selected from the States Assembly, whose members are the chief minister and at least seven ministers.
-During the 2008–2011 Assembly, 17 members sat on scrutiny panels, six sit only on the Planning Applications panel or the Privileges and Procedures Committee; and seven had no role other than as a member.
-Following widespread criticisms of the system of ministerial government introduced in December 2005, the assembly of the States of Jersey agreed in March 2011 to establish an independent electoral commission to review the make-up of the Assembly and government.
+The executive arm of government is the Government of Jersey.

 Legislative functions

 A main type of legislation made by the States is known in English simply as a 'Law', and in French as a Loi (not an 'Act' as in the United Kingdom—in Jersey an Act or Acte of the States is an administrative enactment and may be in the nature of secondary legislation).

-After a Law is adopted by the States it must receive royal assent and be registered with the Royal Court of Jersey before it is 'passed'.
+After a Law is adopted by the States it is reviewed by the UK Ministry of Justice, then must receive royal assent and be registered with the Royal Court of Jersey before it is 'passed'.

+Concerns have been raised about the adequacy of legislative scrutiny within the Assembly.
+In 2013, the Electoral Commission highlighted that most primary legislation was passed with minimal parliamentary examination, describing this as a 'serious democratic deficit'.
+Similarly, in 2014, the then Bailiff observed that detailed legislative provisions often did not receive the level of scrutiny that would be ideal.

+Further analysis in 2017 by the Assembly's Privileges and Procedures Committee (PPC) revealed that only 19% of the Assembly's time in 2016 was devoted to legislative matters, including debates on both the general principles and detailed articles of proposed laws.
+The PPC also noted that draft legislation was rarely reviewed by scrutiny panels.
+In 2021, the PPC acknowledged some improvements, stating that legislative scrutiny had become a more regular part of the Assembly's work.
+However, they pointed out that progress continued to be hindered by limited time and insufficient expertise.

 Scrutiny functions

-Members of the Assembly are responsible for scrutinizing the work of the Council of Ministers, ministers and their departments.
+Members of the Assembly are responsible for scrutinising the work of the Council of Ministers, ministers and their departments.

-Scrutiny panels of backbench members of the Assembly have been established to examine:
+Under the Assembly's standing orders, there are five permanent Scrutiny panels of backbench members: